-- Step 1: Remove the dry contact board from the monitoring module in standby mode. - Step 2: Insert the required intelligent module on the dry contact board. - Step 3: Then insert the dry contacts into the monitoring module to complete the installation. - GPRS card allows UPS to connect the Internet through GPRS data (local SIM card is required), and the server for data communication, and UPS may be monitored online through computer or mobile phone.
+Step 1: Remove the dry contact board from the monitoring module in standby mode.

+Step 2: Insert the required intelligent module on the dry contact board.

+Step 3: Then insert the dry contacts into the monitoring module to complete the installation.

+- GPRS card allows UPS to connect the Internet through GPRS data (local SIM card is required), and the server for data communication, and UPS may be monitored online through computer or mobile phone.
 Please refer to supporting operation instruction for details - Wi-Fi card allows UPS to connect the Internet through Wi-Fi and the server for data communication, and UPS may be monitored online through computer or mobile phone.
 Please refer to supporting operation instruction for details

-3.2.7 Modules with Hot-swap
+3.2.7 Installation of power module

-Modules of 15 kVA -120 kVA series UPS can be hot-swapped.
-The UPS can monitor the connection status of modules in real time and automatically open or close the module according to its connection status.
+25kVA-75kVA series of UPS support the hot plugging of the modules, and all modules (except battery module) can be hot plugged online.
+The UPS can monitor the connection of the module in real time and automatically turn on or off the module according to the connection of the module.